ryanfp/DnD-Compendium/Untitled.md

 Your attacks against marked prey become devastatingly accurate.

-You gain a +2 bonus to attack rolls against any creature marked by your Hunter's Quarry feature.
+You gain a +3 bonus to attack rolls against any creature marked by your Hunter's Quarry feature.

-This bonus stacks with your 19–20 critical hit range from Improved Grimoire, making you extremely likely to land critical hits against your chosen quarry.

 ---